apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 ```

 ## while_loop
-`while_loop` is defined with the following signature:
+`while_loop` defines a while loop.
+It has the following signature:

 ```python
 while_loop(cond, body, loop_vars, max_iterations, name) => (outputs, states)
 ```

 Instead of running over the first dimension of an array, `while_loop` checks a condition function in every iteration and runs a `body` function for computation.
 The signature of the `body` function is defined as follows:

 ```python